amogod/harMAN/README.md

 GraphQL's [validation phase](https://graphql.github.io/graphql-spec/#sec-Validation) checks the query to ensure that it can be successfully executed against the schema.
 The `validationRules` option allows for additional rules to be run during this phase.
 Rules are applied to each node in an AST representing the query using the Visitor pattern.

-A validation rule is a function which r
+A validation rule is a function which returns a visitor for one or more node Types.
+Below is an example o